 Based on the results of external peer review of Letters of Intent, applicants will be invited to submit a full grant application to the ASHP Foundation.
 Prior to submission of a full application, applicants will be required to participate in a webinar that describes the grant program requirements and expectations.

 The full applications for the grant will be evaluated using the selection criteria listed below:

 Using the following rating scale, reviewers will provide an overall priority score to reflect their overall assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved.
 This score represents the reviewers overall assessment of the application and is not based only on the criteria-based score.
 View the scale used to score the applications

 Using the following criteria, reviewers should provide an overall score to reflect their assessment of the study: rationale; objectives; significance and innovation; investigators and environment; study methods; and scope and timeline.

 • Specific Aims and Hypothesis (20 points maximum)

 • Approach (40 points maximum)

 • Scope and Timeline (5 points maximum)

-• Register for the August 13th "How to Submit a Successful Application" webinar.
+• Watch a recording of the August 13th "How to Submit a Successful Application" webinar.
 (Please note that download may take approximately 30 seconds.)

 Learn more about grant recipients chosen this year and in previous years.